For best experience please turn on javascript and use a modern browser!

 • Insurance

-Like all residents of the Netherlands, you will need to have health insurance and it is also highly recommended that you take out appropriate general third-party insurance (liability insurance).
-Please don't forget to budget for these expenses while determining your cost of studying.
+Like all residents of the Netherlands, you will need to have health insurance.
+It is also strongly recommended that you take out appropriate third-party liability insurance.
+Please remember to include these costs when budgeting for your studies.

 • Visas and residence permits

-For more general information on coming to the Netherlands to study, visit the Study in Holland website (an initiative of Nuffic, the Netherlands organisation for international cooperation in higher education), and/or the immigration websites of the Dutch government and Dutch Immigration and Naturalisation Service (IND).
+For more general information about studying in the Netherlands, you can also visit the Study in Holland website, an initiative of Nuffic, the Netherlands organisation for international cooperation in higher education, or consult the websites of the Dutch government and the Dutch Immigration and Naturalisation Service (IND).